jiahao42/FAT32-analyzer/README.md

 * This tool can only run on Linux.
 * This tool can only undelete the files that are RECENTLY DELETED.You can find the completed content of the undeleted files on Linux,but the undeleted files'names might be a little different.

+### If you want to know more about FAT32 file system,please go to [wiki](https://github.com/Jameeeees/FAT32-analyzer/wiki/FAT32-reference).

 ```
                                                                             Created by James